 By March, the winter rains of the north are beginning to ease, and temperatures are also cooling, with more regular cold fronts along the southern coast.
-Expect dry balmy days in Western Cape, and warm days and cool nights with occasional rain on the highveld.
-Temperatures average 77°F (20°C) in both Cape Town and Johannesburg, and 88°F (31°C) Kruger, where lingering thunderstorms are generally relegated to afternoon cloudbursts.
-Still, weatherwise March is less predictable than January and February, so wherever you’re travelling pack a mix of cool- and warm-weather clothing.
+Expect dry, balmy days in Western Cape and warm days and cool nights with occasional rain on the highveld.
+Temperatures average 77°F (20°C) in both Cape Town and Johannesburg and 88°F (31°C) in Kruger, where lingering thunderstorms are generally relegated to afternoon cloudbursts.
+Still, weatherwise, March is less predictable than January and February, so pack a mix of cool- and warm-weather clothing wherever you're traveling.

 Crowds & Costs